MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesNotification.md

 ---
 title: MCDConnectedDevicesNotification
-description: Result of processing a notification.
+description: Learn about the 'MCDConnectedDevicesNotification' class.
+This class is the result of processing a notification.
 keywords: microsoft, windows, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---